You’ve raced in a triathlon, or several. You have completed your inaugural triathlon season, or perhaps your twentieth. What now?

 A triathlete’s offseason is a time to rest, refresh, plan and prepare for the next season.
 We consider the offseason to be the time in between your last race of the year and the beginning of your next year’s training plan.
 While many triathletes are motivated, driven people who have a hard time taking time off, it is important that any triathlete affords themselves a few months of a change of pace before hitting it hard again.
 Whether your last race was in July or September, using your offseason wisely can not only get your body in the right long-term condition, but can actually serve as a launchpad for next year’s training and racing.
 Here are a few tips on how to use your offseason.

 relatively monotone workouts.
 Even getting varied runs in throughout the season are, after all, runs, which can get relatively routine and give your body the same type of pounding.
 For the one or two months after the initial rest, we know several top triathletes who begin doing slower, social group road rides, mountain biking, hiking, or even playing soccer or other sports in the fall, just in time to enjoy the fall colors in many parts of the country.
 An occasional swim or run doesn’t hurt, but the key point here is to break the routine of your tri-season workouts.
 This is also an excellent time to begin to incorporate weight training, especially in colder parts of the country where you may need a reason to get indoors during some days.
-Ditch the triathlon watch, don’t worry about your speed or distance, and focus on getting your sweat on and being outdoors.
+Ditch the triathlon watch and worrying about your times, have some fun, don’t worry about your speed or distance, and focus on getting your sweat on and being outdoors.

 Internally: Inventory your past season’s performance, how pleased you are with various legs of the races you raced, and your injury status.
 You may realize that you want to dramatically improve your swim times, or lose 10 lbs to be faster on the bike, or that you had a nagging IT band injury that you need to address prior to hard training again.
 Supporting improvement in your desired areas then become your goals for the next season.
 Don’t forget to set a goal for how to take action on each objective.
 To become a better swimmer, perhaps you need to sign up for a local masters swim group.
 To get rid of the IT band issue, perhaps you need to set a series of appointments with a rehab therapist.